Hamzaahmed95/quiz_app_using_react_redux/README.md

-# Quiz App using React Redux
+# Quiz app using React Redux

 A quiz applicaton for taking and giving quizzes